Lastings Milledge: Chicago White Sox

 On February 3, 2011, the Chicago White Sox signed Milledge to a minor league deal.
 On March 30, 2011, the White Sox bought Milledge's minor league contract from the Charlotte Knights, and it was announced that he had made the Sox's 25-man opening day roster.
 However, on April 7, 2011, the Sox designated Milledge for assignment.
 He cleared waivers and accepted an outright assignment to Triple-A Charlotte.
 After the 2011 season, he elected free agency.

 Tokyo Yakult Swallows

 2012

 Milledge signed a one-year contract with a club option for a second year with the Tokyo Yakult Swallows on December 27, 2011.
 Milledge played in 125 games for the Swallows in 2012, hitting .300 with 21 HR and 65 RBI.

 2013-15

 Milledge signed a three-year, $4.4 million contract with the Tokyo Yakult Swallows.
-In four seasons with the Yakult Swallows through 2015, Milledge played in 255 games, batting .272 with 39 home runs and 129 RBIs.
+In four seasons with the Yakult Swallows through 2015, Milledge played in 255 games, batting .272 with 39 home runs and 129 RBI.
 Hampered by injuries in 2014–15, Milledge appeared in only a combined 34 games those years.

 Lancaster Barnstormers

 On January 24, 2017, Milledge signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He retired from professional baseball following the season.
+In 85 games he hit .270/.337/.338 with 1 home run, 36 RBIs and 14 stolen bases.

+Coaching career

+On July 26, 2024, Milledge was named the hitting coach for the State College Spikes of the MLB Draft League.